Kishan-Patel-dev/GenAI/Capstone-Project/Legal-Document-Analysis-Summarization/README.md

 ---

-Made with ❤️ as part of the 5-Day Gen AI Intensive Course with Google
+Made with ❤️ by Kishan Patel as part of the 5-Day Gen AI Intensive Course with Google